 How Do You Know If Your Content Needs to Be Updated?

 Let’s cut to the chase: Your website content isn’t a "set it and forget it" kind of deal.
 If you’re serious about keeping your online presence sharp and competitive, you need to regularly evaluate and update your content.
-Whether you’re a naturopathic doctor or a lawyer, your site’s homepage, service pages, bios, blogs, title tags, and meta descriptions all need to stay current.
+Whether you’re a veteran owned business or a lawyer, your site’s homepage, service pages, bios, blogs, title tags, and meta descriptions all need to stay current.
 But how do you know when it’s time for an update?

 Here’s how to figure it out: